emmajanedrews/base-template/_posts/2018-02-13-a-portion-of-all-2018-jsg-commission-will-be-donated-to-movefwdmn.md

 ---
 layout: post
-title: Your Donations Can Help Disadvantaged Youth MoveFwd
+title: A Portion Of All 2018 JSG Commission Will Be Donated To MoveFWDMN
-date: 2018-02-13 17:00:01
+date: 2018-02-13 17:00:00
 tags:
   - Real Estate
 excerpt: >-
-  We are super excited to announce that the John Shuster Group has aligned itself with a great nonprofit organization called MoveFwd.
+  We are super excited to announce that the John Schuster Group has aligned itself with a great nonprofit organization called MoveFwd.
 The group’s aims match our mission statement and our core values, which include gratitude.
 Out of gratitude comes generosity, and we want to give back to the community.